-If the claim qualifies for mitigation, GSP staff will direct the on-call licensed well driller to perform immediate repairs/mitigation to the impact well.
+If the claim qualifies for mitigation, GSP staff will direct the on-call licensed well driller to perform immediate repairs/mitigation to the impacted well.

-GROUNDWATER SUSTAINABILITY PROGRAM AGRICULTURAL (NON-DRINKING WATER) WELL TRACK
+BRYAN - BULLOCH GROUNDWATER SUSTAINABILITY PROGRAM AGRICULTURAL (NON-DRINKING WATER) WELL TRACK bryanbullochgsp.org

 The GSP's Agricultural (Non-Drinking) Water Well Mitigation Track is intended to provide long-term mitigation for those experiencing a loss of access to Floridan aquifer well water for irrigation and other non-drinking water uses due to a significant lowering of water levels in their permitted wells.